-In therapy, cognitive-behavioral therapy, or CBT, is used to treat many different mental health problems and help reverse different bad habits one may have.
+In therapy, cognitivebehavioral therapy, or CBT, is used to treat many mental health illnesses and help reverse bad habits one may have.
 In this post, we will be looking at a particular type of CBT known as trauma-focused cognitive behavioral therapy, or TF-CBT treatment, is one area of focus.
 What is it?
 Who can it help?
 Let's find out.

 What Is CBT?

 Before we learn what TF-CBT is, let's first look at CBT.
 CBT is a form of therapy designed to eliminate bad thoughts and habits and replace them with more productive ones.
 For example, if you're depressed, you may experience thoughts telling you that you're not good enough and that you deserve everything that's coming to you.
 CBT would help you throw away those thoughts and replace them with more positive ones.
 CBT also helps with habits.
 For example, your procrastinating may be affecting your stress.
-CBT would help by teaching you how you can procrastinate a lot less.
+CBT would help by teaching you how you can procrastinate less.

 Because CBT is so versatile, it's one of the most popular forms of therapy available, and it has helped people overcome a variety of mental health concerns.
 Therefore, if you're interested in this effective means of getting help, you're not alone.
 Other people have changed their lives by using CBT.

 Now that you have a general overview of CBT, let's look at TF-CBT, a more specific type of this treatment method.